SpauriRosso/bomberman-dx/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the General Public License V3.O License.
 See the [LICENSE](LICENSE) file for details.